paulross/skiplist/docs/source/performance.rst

 **************************************

 .. toctree::
     :maxdepth: 2

 ====================================
-Running the C++ Performance Tests
+C++ Performance Tests
 ====================================

-The time perfromance tests are run as follows:
+The time performance tests are run as follows:

 .. code-block:: sh